 At first, many believed Shivertail’s message to be a trap set by the Antinium.
 But records indicated that Geir had indeed been built over a dungeon of considerable size and magical strength.
 That there were still survivors shocked those in command, and Sserys immediately began exploring options to support the beleaguered survivors of Geir.

-Written recollections suggests that as many as three hundred assorted [Soldiers], [Guardsmen] and civilians with assorted classes escaped into the dungeon, due in no small way to Zel Shivertail’s quick thinking.
+Written recollections suggest that as many as three hundred assorted [Soldiers], [Guardsmen] and civilians with assorted classes escaped into the dungeon, due in no small way to Zel Shivertail’s quick thinking.
 The Soldiers prioritized fighting those with combat classes, allowing a large number of civilians to take cover during the attack.

 Perhaps the Antinium believed that the survivors would be easy to rout, and indeed, they might have been were it not for the explosive leveling that occurred as the desperate people fought an increasingly deadly defensive battle against the Antinium Soldiers, who found themselves unable to advance down the narrow corridors which equalized the numerical superiority enjoyed by the Soldiers.